CanyonR/CasaCheck/README.txt

 5. Instructions:
     + Run 'loop.py' to start the sensing/logging/saving process
-        - When prompted, enter the desired interval (in seconds)
+        - When prompted, enter the desired sensor-reading interval (in seconds)
     + Run 'casa.py' to display the most recent statuses and timestamps

 6. About the Author
     Canyon Read
-        4+ Years in customer-facing tech industry roles B.A.
-Strategic Communication - Washington Sate University Brazilian Jiu-Jitsu White Belt
+        CompTIA Network+ Certified
-        San Jose, California, United States of America
+        B.A.
+Strategic Communication - Washington Sate University San Jose, California, United States of America